-\begin{itemize} \item in Section \ref{ssec:1} we rewrite $\sigma_{jl}$ as the right derivative in $0$ of the function $(0,\infty)\ni\eta\to f_{jl}\in\R$ defined in \eqref{eqn:fjl-eta}; \item in Section \ref{ssec:2} we prove that this function $f_{jj}$ can be seen as a restriction for positive $\eta$ of a suitable even function $\fjj\colon\R\to\R$, specified in \eqref{eqn:f_jj-tilde-definition}.
-The definition of this function is obtained via a complex deformation in time, as in \eg \cite{GMPhall, GLMP24}; \item the $\eta$-dependence of $\tilde f_{jj}$ can be studied in a more efficient way than for $f_{jj}$.
-In particular, in Section \ref{sec:reular-part-fjj} we prove that all the contributions to $\tilde f_{jj}(\eta)$ due to energies away from the Fermi level $\mu$ are smooth in $\eta$.
-Since $\tilde f_{jj}(\eta)$ turns out to be even in $\eta$, these contributions vanish as $\eta\to 0$; \item we are left with computing the contribution to $\sigma_{jl}$ associated with neighbourhoods of the conical intersections.
-As shown in Section \ref{sec:explicit-conductivity}, this contribution can be evaluated using the asymptotic form of the Bloch eigenvalues at the Fermi energy, recall \eqref{eqn:conical}. \end{itemize} In order to simplify the notation, $C$ and $c$ will denote general constants, which might change values at different points in the proofs.
+The proof will be given in Section \ref{sec:proof}; let us briefly summarize the steps involved.
+We start by rewriting $\sigma_{jl}$ as the right derivative at $0$ of $(0,\infty)\ni\eta\to f_{jl}\in\R$, defined in \eqref{eqn:fjl-eta}.
+Then, we show that $f_{jj}$ is the restriction for positive $\eta$ of a suitable even function $\fjj\colon\R\to\R$, defined in \eqref{eqn:f_jj-tilde-definition}.
+The expression of this function is obtained from the original Duhamel integral, after a complex deformation of the integration domain, as in \eg \cite{GMPhall, GLMP24}.
+The $\eta$-dependence of $\tilde f_{jj}$ can be studied in a more efficient way.
+In particular, we prove that all the contributions to $\tilde f_{jj}(\eta)$ due to energies away from the Fermi level $\mu$ are smooth in $\eta$.
+Since $\tilde f_{jj}(\eta)$ is even in $\eta$, these contributions vanish as $\eta\to 0$.
+Finally, we are left with computing the contribution to $\sigma_{jj}$ associated with neighbourhoods of the conical intersections.
+As shown in Section \ref{sec:explicit-conductivity}, this contribution can be evaluated explicitly using the asymptotic form of the Bloch eigenvalues at the Fermi energy, recall \eqref{eqn:conical}.